jvaleroliet/music_classificator/README.md

     └── ...
 ```

+You need a [spotify api](https://developer.spotify.com/documentation/web-api) secret and client.

-You can try with your own data if you structure the folders like this.
+You can try with your own data if you structure the folders like this and go directly to the second notebook.

 ## Model